arccode/factory/doc/test_list_api.rst

 :index:`path` that is constructed by starting at the root and concatenating all the node's IDs with periods.
-Conceptually this is very similar to how paths are formed in a UNIX file system (except that UNIX file systems use slashes instead of paths) or in a Java class hierarchy.
+Conceptually this is very similar to how paths are formed in a UNIX file system (except that UNIX file systems use slashes instead of periods) or in a Java class hierarchy.
 For example, if the ``LTEModem`` test in is a test group called ``Connectivity``, then its path would be ``Connectivity.LTEModem``.